 Why Are EPDs So Challenging to Create?

 While EPDs (Environmental Product Declarations) are invaluable for promoting transparency and sustainability, creating them can be a daunting process.
+The process can be highly time-intensive, requiring extensive product data collection, Life Cycle Assessment modelling, and verification before an EPD can be published.
 Let’s break down the key challenges:

 Data complexity: Managing vast and complex product lifecycle data

-EPDs require extensive data from a product’s lifecycle—from raw material extraction to production, transport, use, and disposal.
+EPDs require extensive data from a product’s lifecycle, from raw material extraction to production, transport, use, and disposal.
 Collecting and managing this data across suppliers and production stages can be overwhelming.
+Another challenge is maintaining consistency across multiple products.
+When organisations create EPDs for an entire product portfolio, the same materials, transport assumptions, and manufacturing processes may appear across many models.
+Without a structured product data system, teams often rebuild similar datasets repeatedly, which increases both workload and the risk of inconsistencies.

 Regulatory standards: Navigating regional and international compliance